jekyll/jekyll/docs/philosophy.md

 If a user's site builds today, it should build tomorrow.
 Backwards-compatibility should be strongly preferred over breaking changes.
+Breaking changes should be made to support a strong practical goal, and breaking changes should never be made to drive forward "purity" of the codebase, or other changes purely to make the maintainers' lives easier.
+Breaking changes provide a significant amount of friction between upgrades and reduce the confidence of users in this software, and should thus be avoided unless absolutely necessary.
 Upon breaking changes, provide a clear path for users to upgrade.

 ### 5. Small & Extensible